-Persian Gulf, an Archeological View

-by Potluri Rao In Seattle ©2018 (CC BY 4.0)
+Persian Gulf, an Archeological View by Potluri Rao In Seattle ©2018 (CC BY 4.0)

-One hundred thousand years ago, the Persian Gulf was a fertile river valley with perennial rainwater rivers that attracted humans from Ethiopia.
-The Asia Clade of Homo Sapiens, DNA C and F, lived in the Gulf until the glacial melt of 20,000 years ago swallowed it.
+Eighty thousand years ago, the Persian Gulf was a fertile valley with perennial rainwater rivers that attracted humans from Ethiopia.
+The Asia Clade of Homo Sapiens, DNA C and F, lived in the Gulf until it was swallowed by the glacial melt.

-The map of the Persian Gulf at the time of migration of the Asia Clade was recreated using computer simulations.
+The map of the Persian Gulf at the time the Asia Clade lived there was recreated using computer simulations.
 It was a different climate and landscape that explained human migrations of the now lost human history.